 What should I send?

-Please provide links in the text where relevant; you shouldn’t reference your article like an academic essay, but should provide sources and links to further reading if you can.
+Please provide links in the text where relevant; you don’t need to reference your article like an academic essay, but should provide sources and links to further reading if you can.

 If you have a high-quality image suitable for illustrating your article, please send it with the piece.
 If the image does not belong to you and is not licensed under Creative Commons (or similar), you must show that you have permission to use it.